Energy Advisors – The Definitive Guide to Selection

 Energy Advisors – Before you hire one, this guide will help you avoid costly mistakes when selecting and contracting a partner.

 Energy Advisors or Consultants are everywhere and companies have thousands to chose from, so how do you tell the good, from the bad and the just plain ugly?
 In this definitive guide, we provide no-holds-barred advice on selecting a strong partner for your business and how to avoid costly contract mistakes.

-In writing this guide, Vervantis makes the assumption that you have already found a shortlist of energy advisors who have the experience, skills, technology, coverage and service levels that your company is looking for, but perhaps you are not quite sure how best to make the final selection and protect yourself from bad practice.
+In writing this guide, Vervantis assumes that you have already found a shortlist of energy advisors who have the experience, skills, technology, coverage, and service levels that your company is seeking.
+Still, perhaps you are not quite sure how best to make the final selection and protect yourself from corrupt practice.